|Technology Services Branch Home |

 Utilities, private contractors, and city forces make excavations either to repair existing plant or to install new infrastructure.

-A Public Works customer services representative at 204-986-5018 (Monday to Friday, 8:30 AM to 4:30 PM) can provide you with a tentative completion date provided that your excavation has been scheduled for restoration.
 If your excavation has not been scheduled you may wish to review the section subtitled Scheduling to learn more about how excavations are scheduled.

 Currently boulevard and pavement restorations (roads, sidewalks, lanes) are done by separate entities, this being the private sector and public forces respectively.
 If an excavation encompasses both a paved area and a boulevard area, the paved area will be restored first.

 Where it is clearly evident that damages to grassed and/or paved areas are a result of the excavation, the limits of the restoration may be expanded to include the damaged area.

 The limits of the restoration are normally marked with paint prior to restoration commencing.
 If you are in disagreement with the limits contact 311.

 The corporations that order the excavations pay for excavation restorations, therefore damages on City property that existed prior to the excavation are normally not considered as part of the restoration.
 Where restorations are being done using City forces, previously existing damages are sometimes included utilizing funds budgeted for maintenance work at the discretion of the foreman.